-The budget figures are extracted from the School budget that was approved by the Board at the start of the year.
+The budget figures are extracted from the School budget that was approved by the Board.

 x) Services received in-kind

 From time to time the School receives services in-kind, including the time of volunteers.
 The School has elected not to recognise services received in kind in the Statement of Comprehensive Revenue and Expense.